rocsea0626/receipt_uploader/README.md

 ```

 ## Testing
+Temporary files will be created then deleted when running all tests:
 - unit test: all unit test cases are defined within each module's folder.
 - integration test: defined in `main_test.go` and it starts a server on localhost.
 - stress test: defined in `stress_test.go` and multiple requests are send to server at same and it starts a server on localhost.